 Multicultural Life at Bowdoin

-The Center for Multicultural Student Programs supports the college’s mission to foster an environment free of fear and intimidation and where differences can flourish.
+Multicultural Student Programs support the college’s mission to foster an environment free of fear and intimidation and where differences can flourish.
 Through our programming we bring together people of varying experiences and perspectives to learn and grow with the creative friction generated in contact with difference.

 We seek to achieve these goals by: